mastercodeon31415/Chimera-Tool-Mobile-Phone-Drivers-Setup/README.md

 ---
 ## Acknowledgments
-*   The original Chimera Tool for providing the comprehensive driver package.
-*   The open-source community.
+*   Big thanks to [jbrownwtf](https://github.com/justinbro5891) for dumping all the drivers from a fresh install of his system.